 An onClick listener determines what should happen when the button is clicked.
 Let’s set up the listener for the button we added.
 A lot of this code will be autocompleted.

 8. Program the rest!

 Let’s now record the text in the text boxes, add the strings, and display the text!

 Run your app on the emulator by clicking the small play button.
 It takes a couple minutes for the emulator to start up.

 Java app development course for beginners

 Has Java piqued your interest?
 Join our live online Java classes led by an expert instructor!
 Our Java classes are very well designed from basic to advanced levels, which enables students to learn Java language concepts all the way through developing apps.
 The concepts learned in each session will be used to create real-time projects.

 In this blog, you learned about the Java String data type, and how to concatenate two strings.
-Join us in Java Primer with Android to begin learning all about the basics of Java syntax, Input/ Output, Variables concept, Loops, Random Numbers, Arrays, Classes and Objects, Interfaces, and much more.
+Join us in our award-winning live online class Java Primer with Android, designed by experts from Google, Stanford, and MIT, to begin learning all about the basics of Java syntax, Input/ Output, Variables concept, Loops, Random Numbers, Arrays, Classes and Objects, Interfaces, and much more.
 Up next, learn more about how to build your own app with advanced Thunkable features.